ucla-cdl/planet-lang/README.md

 Welcome to the PLanet repository.
 PLanet is a high-level, declarative programming language to help researchers author verifiable experimental designs.

-To set up the environment, install the requirements using `pip3 install -r requirements.txt`.
+You can install PLanet via pip using `pip3 install planet-dsl`.
+If installing from source, install the requirements using `pip3 install -r requirements.txt` to setup the environment.
-Source files are located in `src/lib`.
+Source files are located in `src/planet`.
 Example programs are located in `src/examples` and `src/eval_examples`.
-Outputs from the program (such as the latex table or csv file) are located in `src/outputs`.
+Outputs from the program (such as the latex table or csv file) are located in `/outputs` within the working directory.

 # Objects